codahale/veil/docs/design.md

 targets a 128-bit security level and is ~4x faster than SHA-256, ~5x faster than ChaCha20Poly1305,
 and ~7.5x faster than AES-128-GCM in software.

-Veil's security assumes that Cyclist's `Encrypt` operation is IND-CPA secure, its `Squeeze` operation is sUF-CMA secure, and its `Encrypt`/`Squeeze`-based authenticated encryption construction is IND-CCA2 secure.
+Veil's security assumes that Keccak-_p_\[1600,10\] is indistinguishable from a random permutation, Cyclist's `Encrypt` operation is IND-CPA secure, its `Squeeze` operation is sUF-CMA secure, and its `Encrypt`/`Squeeze`-based authenticated encryption construction is IND-CCA2 secure.

 ### jq255e